 Another thing to keep in mind is that most MUDs do not offer secure connections.

-This means that data is unencrypted as it passes back and forth between your computer and the server, making any command you send to the game inherently non-private.
+This means that data is unencrypted as it passes back and forth between your computer and the server, making any text you send to (or receive from) the game inherently non-private.

 Simply put, your privacy cannot be assured.